Understanding the German Kava Ban

-The bottom line in July of 2015 in relation to Kava and German law is simply this: Any non-licensed private individual or entity that tries to have Kava sent to an address in Germany is subject to fines, criminal prosecution, and possible jail time.
+Understanding the German Kava Ban is crucial for anyone looking to navigate the complexities of Kava distribution in Germany.
+As of July 2015, any non-licensed private individual or entity attempting to have Kava sent to an address in Germany faces fines, criminal prosecution, and potential jail time.
 I don’t want to sound alarmist; I’m just making it clear that anyone who is not a pharmaceutical company or very verified research company cannot import Kava into Germany even though the German Kava Ban has been lifted and all of the original marketing authorizations have been reinstated.

 We had many German customers ask us if we can simply be less precise about what is in the packages we were shipping to Germany, but I’m sorry; we cannot do that for any reason as we do not ship Kava to Germany at this time.
 And, before you get afraid that you’l be whisked off to prison for trying to import Kava, know that German Customs is choosing to do with packages of Kava sent to Germany, either destroying them or simply returning them to sender.
 For this reason, if you manage to sneak an order from us to Germany, unfortunately it is at your own risk.